|

 first ever FA Cup tournament.
 Also appeared for Remnants FC.

-Apparently also played for Bury St. Edmunds FC in 1877, at least according
+Apparently also played for Bury St. Edmunds FC in 1877, according

 to The History of Bury Town FC. |